metsean/metsean.github.io/_posts/2019-7-1-Combined-model.md

 Note that this will run much faster with all the CFD model functions loaded in memory.
 Shown above is a low memory implementation of the code which allows it to run on a small web server.

-The model output is used to generate a customised report for the particular site which includes a wind rose, a wind speed histogram and an intensity plot which shows how the site compares to the surrounding terrain in terms of overall windiness.
+The model output is used to generate a customised report for the particular site which includes a wind rose, a wind speed histogram and an 'amplification map' which shows how the site compares to the surrounding terrain in terms of overall windiness.
+The map is the sum of $$f_i\timesfv_i(x_0,y_0)$$

 ## Testing the model